 Life & Service of Tony Becerra

 City Council voted in favor of renaming Community Park in honor of local World War II veteran, Tony Becerra on September 15, 2015.
-A lifetime resident, Becerra is a community leader, local businessman, and former City Councilor.
-On September 03, 1925, Antonio G. Becerra was born to Jose and Severa Becerra.
+Becerra was a lifetime resident, community leader, local businessman, and former City Councilor.
+On September 03, 1925, Antonio G. Becerra was born to Jose and Severa Becerra and passed away on March 31, 2018.
 He was raised in Rosenberg and attended Rosenberg High School.